mgussekloo/laravel-facet-filter/README.md

 ### Update your model

-Add the trait to your model.
+Add the Facettable trait to the model(s) for which you want to enable facet filtering.

 ``` php
 use Illuminate\Database\Eloquent\Model;